 History of Homeopathy?

 Yes.
-Even though some of the medicines are potentially harmful in their non-homoeopathic state, the extreme dilutions used for homoeopathic treatment eliminate any danger.
+Even though some of the medicines are potentially harmful in their non-homeopathic state, the extreme dilutions used for homeopathic treatment eliminate any danger.

-No, it is the frequency of taking the does that matters, not the number of tablets.
+No, it is the frequency of taking the dose that matters, not the number of tablets.